AmazeeLabs/silverback-mono/README.md

     * New or modified documentation pages in `docs` (**TODO:** use https://docusaurus.io/?).
     * Example configuration in `config`.
 6. Apply the pull request as a patch in your projects `composer.json`.
-7. If there are dependency changes, you have to add them temporarily to your projects `composer.json`.
+7. If there are dependency changes, you have to add them temporarily to your project's `composer.json`.
 Composer patches can't affect dependencies since they are collecteded before patches are applied.

 [Travis]: http://travis-ci.org